This easy No Bake Almond Tart is a perfect summer dessert! Just a few simple steps for a totally decadent dessert, without heating up the kitchen!

 My mom and dad throw a huge BBQ every year for the 4th of July.
 My mom is a wonderful cook and definitely has the gift of hospitality—I think they hosted more than 50 people this year!
-I knew that there wouldn’t be a huge amount of vegan offerings for the party, so I told my mom I would bring a main/side salad—Wheatberry Corn Salad—coming soon to a blog near you, Trader Joe’s tofu burgers for David and I, and a fruit tart.
+I knew that there wouldn’t be a huge amount of vegan offerings for the party, so I told my mom I would bring a main/side salad—Wheatberry Corn Salad, Trader Joe’s tofu burgers for David and I, and a fruit tart.

 Caramel (double for leftovers of the best caramel ever!)

-fresh fruit filling of choice, about 2 cups
+- 2 cups fresh fruit filling of choice